 Pietro Rea

 December 28, 2025

 The landscape in terms of options is roughly the same.
-I’m not aware of any new entrants in the DC to NY bus route but there were a couple of exits.
+I’m not aware of any new entrants in the DC <> NYC bus route but there were two exits.
 Jet, the upscale/luxury offering, is no more.
 Megabus filed for bankruptcy.
-Amtrak continues to be the best option to go between downtown DC and Manhattan.
+All in all, Amtrak continues to be the best option to go between downtown DC and Manhattan.
+I wonder what would have to be true about a bus or shuttle for this not to be the case.
 I haven’t tried the next-gen Acela yet, but I will in a couple of weeks.

+Pietro Rea